|Skip to main contents|

 Here are some of your frequently asked questions that relate to threading, for both men and women:

 The technique is performed by twisting a piece of cotton thread and then dragging this over the hairs.
 This motion gently pulls the hairs out with only a slight discomfort to the patient.
 Threading is a natural hair removal technique, involves no creams or pastes, and is ideal for any type of skin.
 One of the advantages of this method is that it does not damage the skin.

 Most practitioners use threading to shape eyebrows but it is equally good for treating facial hairs on the upper lip, chin and cheeks, as well as around the naval and toes.
 One of the advantages of this technique over tweezing is that a number of hairs can be removed at once as the thread is dragged over the skin.

 Threading is good for shaping eyebrows and for the removal of facial hair from the chin, upper lips, cheeks, jaw and neck.

 It is not good for large areas of hair as the thread can get clogged up.
 Also, this method can be challenging on tough, coarse hair.
 Areas such as on a man's back, jawline, and legs would be better treated by another method such as sugaring.

 The technique also has problems removing hairs on irregular surfaces; for example, on the bikini line and knees.
 This method is best performed on flat surfaces.

 As threading is only used for small areas of hair, it only takes a few minutes to shape an eyebrow or remove hairs from a lip.
-Hairs removed will typically stay away for 2 to 4 weeks.
+Hairs will typically stay away for 2 to 4 weeks.
 However, like any other epliation method, the hair has to grow above the skin level for a few weeks before it can be treated again.